Introduction

 1. Leadership

-Leaders have the authority to determine what is to the organization and can motivate the staff to change.
+Leaders have the authority to determine what is critical to the organization and can motivate the staff to change.
 [4]

 2. Communication